LGN520/farreach-public/benchmark.md

 -->

 # 3 Running Experiments (Automatic Evaluation)
----

-## 3.1 Regular Experiments
+## 3.1 Normal Script Usage

-- To carry out experiments according to paper, we have set up the scripts for running specific tasks.
-The scripts are placed under `scripts/exps/`.
+- To reproduce experiments in our evaluation, we provide the following scripts under `scripts/exps/`
+	+ Note: we use server rotation to cope with limited machines, which requires relatively long time
+		- Each iteration fixes the bottleneck partition (and deploys a non-bottleneck partition) (**TIME: around 5 minutes**)
-	+ Note that due to server rotation to cope with limited machines, **each number under a given <method, parameter settings> takes around 1-8 hour(s)**, and each experiment needs multiple numbers for different methods and parameter settings.
+		- Each server rotation comprises tens of iterations to simulate multiple machines (**TIME: around 1-8 hour(s)**)
+		- Each experiment needs multiple server rotations for different methods and parameter settings (**TIME: around 1-2 day(s)**)
+		- Each round includes multiple experiments to evaluate from different perspectives (**TIME: around 1 week**)
+		- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**)
+	+ Note: if you encouter any problem (maybe due to testbed mis-configuration, script mis-usage, resource confliction (e.g., Tofino switch data plane cannot support multiple P4 programs simultaneously), and our code bugs), you can keep the critical information and contact us (sysheng21@cse.cuhk.edu.hk) for help
+		- The critical information could include: command history of terminal, dumped information of scripts, log files generated by scripts(e.g., {method}/tmp\_*.out in servers and switch, benchmark/ycsb/tmp\_*.out in clients, and {method}/tofino/tmp\_*.out in switch), and raw statistics generated by YCSB clients (e.g., benchmark/ycsb/{method}-statistics/)

 </br>